Macrometacorp/docs/docs/references/naming-conventions.md

 Keys are case-sensitive, i.e. `myKey` and `MyKEY` are considered to be different keys.

 Specifying a document key is optional when creating new documents.
-If no document key is specified by the user, C8 will create the document key itself as each document is required to have a key.
+If no document key is specified by the user, then Macrometa will create the document key itself as each document is required to have a key.

 There are no guarantees about the format and pattern of auto-generated document keys other than the above restrictions.
 Clients should therefore treat auto-generated document keys as opaque values and not rely on their format.